larrygrpolanco/CC-NEWS-Corpus/brookings_corpus/1_identification/README_Identification.md

 # Step 1: Identification – Brookings Institution Corpus

-This folder contains everything needed to extract all Brookings Institution articles from the April 2025 Common Crawl (CC-MAIN-2025-18) for research or reproducibility.
+This folder contains everything needed to identify all Brookings Institution articles from the April 2025 Common Crawl (CC-MAIN-2025-18) for research or reproducibility.

 ---